Thursday, 12 March 2020

-- Between 2007 and 2016 (GB), a 'poor or defective road surface' was recorded by police at the scene as a ‘contributory factor’ (CF) in incidents in which 22 cyclists died and 368 were seriously injured.
+- From 2007-2018, 'poor or defective road surface' was recorded by the police as a ‘contributory factor’ in incidents in which 26 cyclists died = an average of two p.a.

-- Around 12% of the legal claims handled by Cycling UK’s Incident Line on behalf of our members is due to poor maintenance.
+- About 12% of the legal claims handled by Cycling UK’s Incident Line on behalf of our members are due to poor maintenance.

 Cycling UK View

 - All road users suffer from poorly maintained roads, but cyclists are disproportionately affected.

 - Local authorities need sufficient funding so that they can maintain roads well.